tactycal/agent/packagelookup/README.md

 ### About

-Package `packageLookup` provides function to get list of installed packages.
+Package `packagelookup` provides function to get list of installed packages.

 Supported operating systems: